 Table 1.
-Equipment list - Materials and supplies required for one crew for the plant sampling plant 8 Table 2.
-Equipment list - Laboratory processing 11 Table 3.
-Variables to be observed in the 1m 2 nested subplot 16 Table 4.
-Identification qualifier codes (idQ) to designate unknown species or those species with uncertain identification in the field or after identification in the lab 21 Table 5.
-Datasheets associated with this protocol 28 Table 6.
+Equipment list - Materials and supplies required for one crew for the plot-based plant divers ity sampling procedure 8 Table 2.
+Equipment list - Laboratory processing .11 Table 3.
+Equipment list: Sampling for genetic archive material at one site .
+12 Table 4.
+Estimated time required to complete field sampling and lab standard operating procedures. .15 Table 5.
+Variables to be observed in the 1m 2 nested subplot .
+19 Table 6.
+Identification qualifier codes (idQ) to designate unknown species or those species with uncertain identification in the field or after identification in the lab 24 Table 7.
+Datasheets associated with this protocol .
+36 Table 8.
+Estimated dates of historical temperature thresholds .44 Table 6.
 Estimated dates of historical temperature thresholds

 Figure 1.
 The square, multi-scale plot is used to record plant species composition and cover.
 The plot includes nested subplots at specific locations within the plot.
-14
+17

 Figure 2.
 Estimates of cover should include all vegetative material < 300cm in height.
 For herbaceous growth (A), and shrubs (B) < 300cm, record the total combined cover by species; for tall trees with no woody branches or foliar growth < 300cm (C) record basal area and a height of > 300cm should be noted for that species; for trees (D) and shrubs (E) > 300cm that also have vegetative growth < 300cm, record the cover of vegetative growth < 300cm and indicate the presence of individuals > 300cm in height for that species.
 There will be instances when herbaceous growth <300cm (A) and trees >300cm (C) of the same species are found in the same 1m2 subplot, in these cases record the combined cover and indicate the presence of individuals by species > 300cm.
-18
+21

 Figure 3.
 The 1 m2 subplot is calibrated with black and white marks to make estimates of plant species cover more accurate and repeatable.
-20
+23

-Figure 4.
+Figure 5.
 The plot will have some permanent markers and will also require temporary flags that are placed each time the plot is measured.
-31
+39